jacksonllee/pycantonese/src/pycantonese/data/hkcancor/README.md

 Hong Kong Cantonese Corpus
 ==========================

 Introduction
 ------------

 The Hong Kong Cantonese Corpus (HKCanCor) is a corpus of conversational Hong Kong Cantonese compiled by Kang Kwong Luke based on data collected in the late 1990's from local radio programs as well as other recordings.

+HKCanCor is incorporated into PyCantonese for Jyutping data as well as model training for word segmentation and part-of-speech tagging.
+These trained models are persisted as zst-compressed FlatBuffers binaries.

 HKCanCor as included in PyCantonese has been substantially modified from its source in terms of data format.
 Please read below for details.